An intricate quantum statistical effect and the foundation of quantum mechanics: Measurements

-This leads us to conclude Copenhagen was not successful to avoid backward causation and it makes sense to change the trade off: \textsl{to give in causality} and in exchange \textsl{to keep ontological real wave functions and fields.} Some care has to be taken to exclude gauge choices.
+The ,,crazy'' observation appears in the following gedanken experiment (see figure~5).
+One considers an emission happening initially at $1 fm/c$ with a Bose enhanced probability $\propto 2$.
+Later on at a time $1\,\mathrm{m}/c$ it is suddenly disturbed by a neutron at a suitable position so that the $\pi^+$ originating in the lower half independent of its momentum $Q_1$ or $Q_2$ will be absorbed.
+The interference enhancement is gone and the emission probability is now $\propto 1$.
+At times the emission has to be taken back.
+It means {\em backward causation for a particular emission probability}.

+The ontological reality of an emission and its probability can not questioned.
+So in this very special situation there is \textsl{backward causation} for real objects.
+The purpose of the Copenhagen interpretation was to avoid violations of causality.
+As it was not successful one has to abolish it.
+In a trade-off one can then accept \textsl{ontological reality} of wave functions and excepting their gauge part fields.

-A central ingredient in the backward causation argument is that the transition from the quantum world to macroscopia is somehow process dependent as it is usually assumed.
-In particle physics hadrons which are produced are commonly taken as macroscopic objects~\cite{andersson1986bose}.
-In this way the emission process acts as some kind of measurement procedure fixing the transition point.
+A critical ingredient in the argument is the assumption about the position of the transition from the quantum world to the macroscopic one (drawn as dash dotted line in the figures).
+As said, in particle physics the transition is usually taken as process dependent and the emission process itself is pictured as some kind of measurement procedure.

-An escape is to postpone the measurement collapse.
-In some form this is what will be advocated.
-To look at this we go back to our measurement shown in figure~2 and consider the dash dotted green line determining the border between quantum dynamics and fapp-macroscopia.
-It introduces a ``fapp'' or more appropriately ~,,Ghirardi-Rimini-Weber`` scale.
-These authors proposed an exponential decay law process consecutively eliminating the coexisting states of the quantum world to reach a macroscopia without coexistence~\cite{ghirardi1986unified}.

-Our position is that such a scale is not possible.
-Depending on the situation the required value of this ``decay constant'' differs by many orders of magnitude.
-Around rescattering nuclei a femptometer range seems appropriate.
-In the considered experiment it would have to be in the 10 meter range.
-For an astronomical version of the interference experiment, the Hunbury-Brown Twiss observation, significant measuring settings corresponding to the introduction of the neutron can occur light years away.
+One way to escape the argument is to postpone the transition to the end of the process say to $11 \mathrm{m}/c$.
+The problem is that there is an analogous astronomical Hanbury~Brown - Twiss observation~\cite{brown1957interferometry,Bopp:2016nxn} where the possible change in the set up corresponding to the neutron insertion can be light years away.
+The Copenhagen interpretation assumes that such a transition exists in a reasonable range and its exact position is not specified.
+However a year is clearly outside of the expectation of the Copenhagen interpretation closing the escape.

+One somehow needs to develop a formalism where at least for a year most measurements in the star are somehow provisional.
+Also to introduce a rather arbitrary time scale for the transition seems unavoidable.

-To find a way out one needs to reconsider the situation more carefully and answer two central questions:
+To argue for a simpler way out I reconsider the situation with measurements.
+Two central questions are:

 { {}~}{ }